 Today’s customers have a wealth of information at their fingertips so they can make informed purchasing decisions and get themselves the best deal.
 It only takes a simple search online to find myriads of content about the product you are considering to purchase, and where to get the best price.

-For businesses to succeed, they need to realize that the world of buying and selling has changed, and implement a more customer-centric strategy.
+For businesses to succeed, they need to realize that the world of buying and selling has changed, understand the customer journey, and implement a more customer-centric strategy.

 So what can businesses do to adapt their strategies to adjust to succeed in the age of the customer?